 What does Hulu’s focus on innovation mean for convergent TV advertising in the future?

 Democratizing the ability to run ads could greatly expand Hulu’s advertiser base.

-Hulu is testing Hulu Ad Manager, a self-serve ad buying tool that allows smaller businesses to purchase ads at lower minimum prices, without having to go through Hulu’s sales team.
+Hulu has launched Hulu Ad Manager, a self-serve ad buying tool that allows smaller businesses to purchase ads at lower minimum prices, without having to go through Hulu’s sales team.
 To complement this SMB focus, Hulu recently announced their Creative Partner Program to offer end-to-end support for smaller enterprises to advertise on Hulu.
 Google and Facebook have offered similar tools for years.
 Combined with Hulu’s innovative ad formats, this new tool could help drive Hulu’s popularity with viewers and advertisers alike.